biomedical-cybernetics/trustworthiness/README.md

 Trustworthiness exploits a resampling technique based on label-reshuffling to build a null model.
 The labels are reshuffled uniformly at random on the embedded points whose location is maintained unaltered in the reduced space.
 For each random reshuffling (default is 1000), a value from a metric is computed.
 The collection of all these values is used to draw the null model distribution.
 This distribution is employed to compute the probability to get at random a separation equal or higher than the one detected by using the original labels.

-This program will compute a trustworthiness pvalue given an observable value (xObs) from a metric obtained a-priori, the labels of a dataset and their respective values (also known as scores).
+This program will compute a trustworthiness pvalue given a metric, the labels of a dataset and their respective values (also known as scores).

 The metrics available are: